MadhuG7/Madhu_ZIP/README.md

 ### Prerequisites:

-Eclipse
+Eclipse,
-Java Environment
+Java Environment,
-Maven
+Maven,
-Relavant Libraries
+Relavant Libraries ,

 Building Maven is used for building the source code.